20squares/manifold-finance/manifold-hedger/README.md

       - [Interactive perks](#interactive-perks)
 # Summary

-This project implements the model detailed in the [Ledger-Hedger](https://eprint.iacr.org/2022/056.pdf) paper.
-In particular, we have focused on relaxing some of the assumptions made in the paper around all players being risk-averse (in particular **Seller**).
+This project implements a model based on the [Ledger-Hedger](https://eprint.iacr.org/2022/056.pdf) paper.
+Our model focuses on a single, exogenously parameterized hedging contract offering that a seller and a buyer need to evaluate and decide whether to accept or not.
+Our analysis is focused under which conditions the players will accept the hedging contract.
+Central to the analysis are the assumptions concerning risk preferences, which we vary and investigate systematically.
 Our model allows for custom definitions of risk-sensitivity for all players.

 ## Analytics results
-**The most important finding in our simulations is that Ledger-Hedger is incredibly sensible to initial parameters, and not as robust as we would have expected.**
+**The most important finding in our simulations is that our Ledger-Hedger model is very sensitive to initial parameters and assumptions regarding risk preferences.
+Contracts are only accepted by players in a relatively narrow band of risk attitudes.**

 A more detailed analysis can be found in the section [Analytics](#analytics).